-- Subscription Pricing: Merchants pay a monthly “membership” fee in place of a percentage-based markup, usually along with a small flat fee per transaction.
+- Subscription Pricing: Merchants pay a monthly “membership” fee instead of a percentage-based markup, usually along with a small flat fee per transaction.
 Pricing for this model might be listed as $49/month + 0% markup + $0.15 per transaction.

 Want to know more about credit card processing costs?
-Check out our post, The Complete Guide to Credit Card Processing Rates And Fees.
+Check out our guide to credit card processing rates and fees.